toa-io/toa/libraries/yaml/readme.md

 <assign: <path>
 ```

-- `path` - can be specified as an absolute or relative path, or as a glob pattern.
+- `path` Absolute or relative path, or a glob pattern.

-When using a pattern, all mathed files will be processed successively.
+When using a pattern, all mathed files will be processed sequentially.

 #### Example